-As we reflect on what has been an incredibly difficult period, our collective experience of the Covid pandemic has made us realise just how much we rely on the natural environment for our health and wellbeing.
-Like all National Parks, the New Forest National Park has provided a vital space for respite and recovery.
+As we reflect on what has been an incredibly difficult period, our collective experience of the recent Covid pandemic has made us realise just how much we rely on the natural environment for our health and wellbeing.

+Like all national parks, the New Forest National Park has provided a vital space for respite and recovery.
 In turn, this has increased focus on the importance of the natural world and ensuring that the landscape and the nature it supports is sustained for future generations.
-Many agree that now is the time to redouble our efforts to tackle the huge twin challenges of our age - the decline of nature and biodiversity and the fundamentally connected threat of the climate crisis.
-This has been reflected in conversations at a national and international level, such as COP26 and measures in the 2021 Environment Act, and locally in our discussions and the projects that have emerged in partnership with local organisations and communities where local action is at the fore.
+An urgent step change is needed - many agree that now is the time to redouble our efforts to tackle the twin challenges of our age - the decline of nature and biodiversity and the fundamentally connected threat of the climate crisis.
+This has been reflected in conversations at a national and international level, such as COP26. measures in the 2021 Environment Act, the Government's response to the national Landscapes Review (2022)1 and locally in our discussions and the projects that have emerged in partnership with local organisations and communities where local action is at the fore.

-Nationally attention on a 'green recovery', on how we recover the economy, address societal needs as a whole and crucially, the environment is leading to measures to move us towards a greener future.
+Nationally attention is on a 'green recovery', on how we recover the economy, address societal needs as a whole and crucially, the environment is leading to measures to move us towards a greener future.
 It is not only the UK which has undergone this realisation; globally there is a clear desire to see change.

-In this Partnership Plan, we set out a refreshed Vision for the New Forest National Park's future in this context of crisis and recovery.
-This renews our collective commitments to deliver the purposes for which our National Park was designated - to conserve and enhance the natural beauty, wildlife and cultural heritage, and to promote understanding and enjoyment of the Forest's special qualities.
-In so doing to foster the social and economic wellbeing of our communities.
+In this Partnership Plan, we set out a refreshed vision for the New Forest National Park's future in this context of crisis and recovery.
+This renews our collective commitments to deliver the purposes for which our National Park was designated - to conserve and enhance the natural beauty, wildlife and cultural heritage and to promote understanding and enjoyment of the Forest's special qualities.
+In so doing we also have a duty to foster the social and economic wellbeing of our communities.

+The Government has confirmed its support for strengthening the role of National Park Management/ Partnership Plans.
 The new Partnership Plan is a call to action for individuals, communities, businesses, public bodies, voluntary sector and other organisations to work together to deliver a positive future for this special place.